No Horses

 "No Horses" is a 2017 stand-alone single released by the American rock band Garbage, and was recorded and released to coincide with the band's co-headlining Rage and Rapture tour with Blondie, as well as the release of the band's coffee table book This Is the Noise That Keeps Me Awake.
-At the time, Garbage drummer Butch Vig mooted that "No Horses" could the lead single for Garbage's seventh studio album.
+At the time, Garbage drummer Butch Vig mooted that "No Horses" could be the lead single for Garbage's seventh studio album.
 In 2021, "No Horses" would ultimately be included on the deluxe edition bonus disc of that album, No Gods No Masters.

 All proceeds from the sales/streams of "No Horses" were donated to the International Committee of the Red Cross until the end of 2018.

 Background

 The origins of "No Horses" were created from a jam session that had been augmented with noise loops and a Patti Smith-style vocal.
 "I was driving through the Scottish countryside last year and looking at these fields of horses and thinking, what will happen to them when we don't need them as much as we once did?," Shirley Manson explained.
 "When they're no longer working beasts, what will happen to the horses?
 So it's an imagining of the future where the authorities destroy anything that doesn't make large amounts of money."
 Manson described "No Horses" as a vision of a dystopian future, adding that the song was "more of a piece, rather than a pop song", but that it still sounded like a Garbage track.
 Part of the instrumental was taken from an unused demo posted as a teaser video by the band in 2011.

 Manson would also describe "No Horses" as freeform, noting that the track was less structured than any previous Garbage single.
 Shirley Manson told Rolling Stone: "It's been my observation that when governments disregard their citizens for their own greed, the ensuing soundtrack usually kicks ass.
 Like Nina Simone's "Mississippi Goddam" or The Clash’s "Straight to Hell", "No Horses" made me realize that I'm not going insane, these really are fucked up times.
 The lyrics are powerful so the challenge was to add something visually that wouldn't ruin the individual's interpretation."